jooshelpy/MIA_Tasks/README.md

 ## Task 4 Description

 It was really fantastic task. it was about python programming and AI.
 I learned OOP and i created a battle simulation system using it.
 And i also train my first AI model using linear regression.

+## Task 5 Description

+This is mark down file that contains some Linux commands i tried in on my virtual machine.